Concordium/concordium.github.io/source/mainnet/tutorials/nft-minting/index.rst

 - :ref:`Checking token owner<nft-view-fn>`
 - :ref:`Transfering the NFT and checking the new owner<transfer-nft>`

-This tutorial uses a photograph stored on the InterPlanetary File System (IPFS).
-In order to store the photograph on IPFS, you will need to install and run a node on your computer.
+This tutorial uses a photograph stored on the `InterPlanetary File System (IPFS) <https://docs.ipfs.tech/concepts/what-is-ipfs/>`_.
+In order to store the photograph on IPFS, you will need to install and run a `IPFS node <https://docs.ipfs.tech/concepts/nodes/>`_ on your computer.
 There are other options like pinning services, but they are not in the scope of this tutorial.
 You will also create a metadata file that will be stored on IPFS.
 By doing this, you eliminate the risk of deletion of the photo on a centralized photo album and protect your asset.
 You will store this metadata’s URL on-chain and be able to read it.

 ..
 Attention::